Land Steward Program

 • Live within 20 miles of an "available" Forest Society reservation (one currently lacking steward coverage).

-• Be able to attend a required two-day, in-residence, core training session, offered annually in Spring (typically a Friday/Saturday)
+• Be able to attend the required 2, in-person core training sessions, offered annually in late Winter/ early Spring (weekday and weekend dates included)

 • Be willing to make a 2-3 year commitment to monitor a property annually.